tsuru/tsuru/docs/overview.rst

 -------------------

-Tsuru's components are distributed, it is composed by many pieces of software, each one made to be easily deployable and maintenable.
+Tsuru's components are distributed, it is composed by many pieces of software, each one made to be easily deployable and maintenable. #TODO link architecture overview.

 Application Developer Perspective
 ---------------------------------

-We aim to make developers life easier.
+We aim to make developers life easier. #TODO link development workflow.